medusajs/medusa-starter-default/README.md

 - a User with the email: admin@medusa-test.com and password: supersecret
 - a Region called Default Region with the countries GB, DE, DK, SE, FR, ES, IT
 - a Shipping Option called Standard Shipping which costs 10 EUR
-- a Product called Cool Test Product with a Product Variant that costs 195 EUR
+- a Product called Cool Test Product with 4 Product Variants that all cost 19.50 EUR

 Visit [docs.medusa-commerce.com](https://docs.medusa-comerce.com) for further guides.